Combinatorics of Hurwitz degenerations and tropical realizability: Genus one results

 \subsection{Necessity of the well-spacedness condition}

-We will often study directed paths, will denote them by $w$, and will typically drop the adjective ``directed'' but specify the direction explicitly.
-The path consisting of $k$ edges has finitely many vertices $P_1,\ldots,P_{k+1}$ and we will sometimes use the notation\footnote{Of course, technically a path need not be determined by its vertices when the graph has multiple edges.
-The latter condition can always be obtained by subdividing and adding $2$-valent vertices to the vertex set.
-The confusion will not arise in our discussion, but we may assume such a subdivision has been made.} $w = \overline{P_1,\ldots,P_{k+1}}$.
-Given such a path, we say $P_1$ is the \textit{starting vertex} of $w$, $P_{k+1}$ is the \textit{terminal vertex} of $w$, and any other vertices the \textit{interior vertices}.
+We will often study directed paths, which we will denote by $w$, and will typically drop the adjective ``directed'' but specify the direction explicitly when needed.
+A path consisting of $k$ edges has finitely many vertices $P_1,\ldots,P_{k+1}$, and we will sometimes use the notation\footnote{Technically, a path need not be determined by its vertices when the graph has parallel edges.
+Parallel edges can always be removed by subdividing and adding $2$-valent vertices to the vertex set.
+This subtlety will not affect our discussion, but we may assume such a subdivision has been made.}

+Given such a path, we say $P_1$ is the \emph{starting vertex} of $w$, $P_{k+1}$ is the \emph{terminal vertex}, and any other vertices are the \emph{interior vertices}.

-We now come to two important notions required in the analysis of modifiability.
+We now introduce two important notions required for the analysis of modifiability.